 Driving Under The Influence (DUI)

 A brief lapse in judgment can result in severe consequences.
 Nothing can be further from the truth when dealing with driving under the influence (DUI) charge.
 Consequences such as arrest, jail time, fines, penalties, and license suspension are only a handful of the negative repercussions a person can face.
 DUI charges can lead to a conviction.
 Depending on the conviction, a DUI can be classified as a misdemeanor or a felony.
 A misdemeanor may not be as severe as a felony; however, they both carry serious ramifications and consequences.
 If convicted, your offense follows you on a criminal history record for life.
 Having a criminal history can affect your personal life as much as the legal ramifications, if not more.
 Your DUI offense can introduce a whole set of long-term consequences to your personal life, especially if you’re not prepared for them.
-It is imperative to consult a DUI defense attorney in Forest Park, GA, such as attorney George C. Creal, as soon as you’re arrested.
+It is imperative to consult a DUI defense attorney in Atlanta, GA, such as attorney George C. Creal, as soon as you’re arrested.
 A knowledgeable DUI defense attorney will be able to assist you through the challenging DUI legal process.

 Long-term DUI consequences can be damaging.
 They affect your life and possibly the lives of your family and loved ones.
 Your financial health can also suffer.
-It is wise to seek the help of a DUI defense attorney in Forest Park, GA, for the best solution to a DUI offense.
+It is wise to seek the help of a DUI defense attorney in Atlanta, GA, for the best solution to a DUI offense.
 Without the assistance of a defense attorney to lessen the charges or have them removed, the consequences can linger for years and undermine your future opportunities.
 If you choose to handle your DUI case alone and complete all legal obligations, and pay all the penalties and fines, you’ll still be left with a damaging conviction that will affect your future in the long-term.

 Long-term consequences can include the following: